JanZrimec/DeepExpression/README.md

 ---------------
 This repository contains scripts to reproduce the analysis and figures.
 The data is available at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3905252.svg)](https://doi.org/10.5281/zenodo.3905252), extract the archive to a folder named 'data'.

-Dependencies are provided the conda environment.yml file in 'docs' folder.
+Dependencies are provided in the conda environment.yml file in 'docs' folder.